nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-load-dynamically-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This is a simple Portal App that demonstrates how an App registered to the [Mashroom Portal](../mashroom-portal) can load and unload other Portal Apps on a page with a specific config.
+This is a simple Microfrontend that demonstrates how an App registered to the [Mashroom Portal](../mashroom-portal) can load and unload other Microfrontends (Portal Apps) on a page with a specific config.

 ## Usage